amber

-In England, before 7th – 13th centuries, the amber was a unit of capacity originally used by the Saxons.
-Its magnitude is very uncertain.
+In England, before 7ᵗʰ – 14ᵗʰ centuries, the amber was a unit of capacity originally used by the Saxons.
+Its original magnitude is very uncertain.
 In 694, Ine, the king of the West Saxons, included “12 ambers of Welsh ale, 30 of clear ale” in a list of foodstuffs to be collected as rent for 10 hides of land.
 Some have tried to guess the amber's value by guessing what would constitute a reasonable rent; conjectures range from approximately 1.7 imperial gallons (approximately 7.7 liters) to as much as 6 gallons.
-The present writer is inclined to the view that the amber was much larger, about 30 gallons, because
+The present writer is inclined to speculate that the amber of liquid capacity was much larger, about 30 gallons, because

 The early references, though few, are all to a unit of liquid capacity.
-But King Alfred’s 9th-century translation of Paulus Orosius speaks of “ten ambers of feathers”, clearly dry capacity.
-Subsequent references are all to a unit of dry capacity, used, for example to measure salt, which is said to have been about 4 bushels.
+But King Alfred’s 9ᵗʰ-century translation of Paulus Orosius speaks of “ten ambers of feathers”, clearly dry capacity.
+In a 14ᵗʰ century record in Latin (which may be significant) the amber is a unit of dry capacity used to measure salt, equal to 4 bushels.

 Some have suggested the word came from the Roman amphora.
 It may be related to the German Ahm and Eimer.